Safety limits & sync protection

 When a safety halt triggers, the automation pauses and displays an error badge on your dashboard.
 No data is modified until you review and take action.

 Safety halts exist to protect your data.
-Only use Bypass Halt after confirming the pending changes are intentional.
+Turn the bypass on only after confirming the pending changes are intentional, and turn it back off as soon as they have synced.

 - Open the automation that triggered the halt

-- If the changes are intentional, enable Bypass Halt
+- If the changes are intentional, turn on Bypass Auto-Stop for significant data changes in the sync settings

 When do safety limits commonly trigger?